 According to Clarke, “It’s one of those stories that leaps off the shelf.
 My hope is for “Elijah and George” to be a unifying film.
 It’s part love story, part American history about how our freedoms came to be.
 The story brings the audience into the characters’ struggles and triumphs in what they can and do endure in the name of family, freedom and home.”

 The film goes beyond the theater.
 David Bruce Smith’s Grateful American™ Foundation has partnered with 1663 Media Arts, LLC as a #HistoryMatters Educational Partner in support of the historical drama.
 Grateful American Kids’ is an interactive multimedia program that is focused on restoring enthusiasm about American history for kids—and adults.
 That mission is mirrored by the vision of the film.

-Tax deductible contributions may be made through the film’s Crowdfunding Campaign.
 They are also entertaining major sponsors and Investors.